An Introduction to String Diagrams for Computer Scientists: Categories of String Diagrams

 Term formation rules for the free braided monoidal category over a given signature $\Sigma$ are those of monoidal categories plus the following two:

 The notion of structural equivalence is up to the axioms of braided monoidal categories, which we now give:

-As the drawings suggest, the intuition for the braiding is that diagrams inhabit a three-dimensional space in which we are free to cross wires by moving them over or under each other.
-The first laws states that the two braidings are inverses and the second---called the \emph{Yang-Baxter} equation~\cite{Cheng_IteratedLaws}---is an instance of the naturality of the braiding.
-Notice that the braiding satisfies structural laws that are similar to the symmetry in a symmetric monoidal category except that it is not self-inverse: $\sym\sym^x_y \equiv } $ does not hold if we take $\braidxundery{x}{y}$ instead (we can intuitively see why: we obtain a twist of the wires).

-As a result, we can draw any diagram we could draw in a symmetric monoidal category, but we have to pick which wire goes under and which goes over for each crossing.
+As the drawings suggest, the intuition for the braiding is that string diagrams now inhabit a three-dimensional space in which we are free to cross wires by moving them over or under each other.
+The first two laws states that the two braidings are inverses of each other, and the third is an instance of the naturality of the wire crossings, called the \emph{Yang-Baxter} equation~\cite{Cheng_IteratedLaws}.
+Notice that these axioms are similar to those for the symmetry in SMCs except that braidings are not self-inverse: $\sym\sym^x_y \ = \ \InputIfFileExists{x+y.tikz}{}{ } $ does not hold if we take $\braidxundery{x}{y}$ instead (see below).
+As a result, we can draw any string diagram we could draw in a symmetric monoidal category, but we have to pick which wire goes under and which goes over for each crossing.

-Two diagrams are equivalent if they can be deformed into each other without ever moving two wires through one another to magically disentangle them.
-Once more, this gives an equivalence that is finer\footnote{Of course this sentence does not make sense formally, because the terms of free braided and symmetric monoidal categories are different, but we can map those of the former to the latter by sending the braid to the symmetry---we then mean that this mapping is not injective, \emph{i.e.}, that two different braided monoidal diagrams may be mapped to the same symmetric monoidal diagram.} than that of symmetric monoidal categories.
-A simple illustrative example of this phenomenon is the following twisting:
+Two string diagrams are equivalent if they can be deformed into each other without ever moving two wires through one another to magically disentangle them.
+Once more, this gives an equivalence that is finer\footnote{From a formal viewpoint, this statement is not entirely accurate, because the terms of free braided and symmetric monoidal categories are different.
+However, we can map those of the former to the latter by sending the braid to the symmetry.
+Our statement then amounts to saying that this mapping is not injective, \emph{i.e.}, that two different braided monoidal diagrams may be mapped to the same symmetric monoidal diagram.} than that of symmetric monoidal categories.
+A simple illustrative example of this phenomenon is the following twist:

-If we replaced the two braidings by the symmetry to obtain a term of a symmetric monoidal category, this diagram would simply be the identity $ } $.
+If we replaced the two braidings by the symmetry to obtain a term of a symmetric monoidal category, this string diagram would simply be the identity $ \InputIfFileExists{x+y.tikz}{}{ } $.
 This serves as a reminder that the braiding is not self-inverse.
 One can find much more interesting examples---in fact, we can draw arbitrary braids:

-or diagrams containing other generators with arbitrary braidings between them, which can be transformed like those of symmetric monoidal categories, as long as we do not move any of the wires through one another:
+or string diagrams containing other generators with arbitrary braidings between them, which can be transformed like those of symmetric monoidal categories, as long as we do not move any of the wires through one another:

-\begin{remark} Contrary to the case of symmetric monoidal categories (see Section~\ref{sec:graphs}), there is no known representation of string diagrams for braided monoidal categories as graphs. \end{remark}
+\begin{remark} Contrary to the case of SMCs (see Section~\ref{sec:graphs}), there is no known representation of string diagrams for braided monoidal categories as graphs. \end{remark}